fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Introduction
-CoTerminalApps contains color-terminal puzzle games that can run on any OS capable of installing the GNAT GPL Ada compiler.
+CoTerminalApps contains color-terminal puzzle games that can run on any OS capable of installing both the GNAT GPL Ada compiler and the GnatColl library.

 There are five apps:  crush, bslid, seven, a2z, sokoban.